blog image

 Demand forecasting is always complex.
 Simply producing a well-grounded forecast is a challenge.
 But information changes all the time, meaning forecasts can potentially be out of date almost as soon as they are drafted.

-This lack of connectivity and agility means a firm might default to a lowest common denominator forecast, which lacks the detail for specialist teams to do their job optimally.
-This leads to inefficiency, or even different teams working up their own visions of what the future might be.
+This lack of connectivity and agility means a firm might default to a lowest common denominator forecast.
+Such an approach lacks the specificity that specialist teams require to perform their roles effectively.
+It leads to inefficiency, or even different teams working up their own visions of what the future might be.

 But your future needn’t look like that.
 With the right demand forecasting platform, you can pull together both historical and up to-the-minute data, constantly.
 Together with cutting edge AI, this can give you accurate and dynamic forecasts which you can tailor to the needs of your individual teams.